-It is Tristar panzer I. Tristar was a very good manufacturer but sorry to stop working.
-If there is no batting items with Dragon Models, there is a possibility that it still survived.
+It is Tristar Panzer I. Tristar was a very good manufacturer but sorry to stop working.
+If there are no batting items with Dragon Models, there is a possibility that it still survived.
 I made it from December 2007 to January 2008.

 It is an injection kit and there are indoor reproduction parts from the start.
 The reproduction of the gear-change and the driving compartment is of high quality.
 Because it was a tank for two crew, it might have been unexpectedly comfortable.

 It’s the first work in 2008.
 Inside of the tank and the lower side of the body were painted for the time being in mat black.
 Maybe I’ll repaint the floor in white later, though there was no instruction in the instruction.

 It starts working day of the company which I belonged to.
 Too fast to past holidays, very short holidays…..

 By the way, the reason of why the painting was so dirty after I had painted in white in the tank, I thought it’s easier that first painting the borderline of inside and outside of the tank in black.
 And after that, I’ll blow in black.
 However, it became troublesome on the way and quit painting with a brush.